 Cryptocurrencies are digital currencies that have a variable value (some are fairly stable and some change instantly).
 Cryptocurrencies are decentralized, which means that they are not managed by banks or state institutions.

 Bitcoin is probably the most popular and most-known cryptocurrency.
 The Bitcoin cryptocurrency was created by a group or a person named Santoshi Nakamoto in 2009.
 During this time, it has often achieved incredible values.
-The disadvantage of currency is that transactions are executed every ten minutes, which means that we cannot execute transactions in real-time.
+The disadvantage of currency is that transactions are executed every ten minutes, which means that we cannot execute transactions in real time.

 Ethereum is probably the next most well-known currency.
 It was created by Russian programmer Vitalik Buterin in 2013 to eliminate shortcomings with Bitcoin.
-The advantage over bitcoin is that Ethereum’s blockchain is truly fully decentralized and allows for the signing of smart contracts without human intervention and allows for real-time transactions.
+The advantage over Bitcoin is that Ethereum’s blockchain is truly fully decentralized and allows for the signing of smart contracts without human intervention and allows for real-time transactions.
 On the Ethereum blockchain, we can create various so-called tokens.

-Ripple is an interesting currency because it solves the bank’s problem.
+Ripple is an interesting currency because it solves the bank’s problems.
 Above all, it is constantly under the control of currency makers.
 The cryptocurrency was created by the American company Ripple Labs Inc. in 2012.
 It enables exchange between currencies, simplification of transfers between users and ensuring traceability of transactions.
 Some predict that it was a decent replacement for the SWIFT payment system.